Archbishop Chapelle High School

 Archbishop Chapelle High School is a Catholic secondary school for young women located in Metairie, Jefferson Parish, Louisiana, United States.

 History

 Archbishop Chapelle High School was founded in 1962 by the Archdiocese of New Orleans and was named after Archbishop Placide Louis Chapelle, the first Archbishop of New Orleans in the twentieth century.
 The Sisters of Charity of the Incarnate Word staffed the school.
 In the first year, there were 236 students with nine teachers, which included four religious and four lay teachers.
 An additional grade was added each year thereafter until the 1965–1966 school year, which also saw Chapelle's first graduating class.
-It is also the best school by far no other school can compete.
 The student council came up with Chippy in 1964 and they initiated a contest among the students to help choose a mascot for the young school.
 Suggestions included Raiderettes, Fleur de lis, Shamrocks and Chapelle's Belles, but Chipmunks was far and away the most popular choice.